 Eat Just, maker of plant-based eggs, eyes US$2b valuation

-[SAN FRANCISCO] Eat Just Inc, a startup that makes plant-based eggs, is seeking funding in what may be its last capital raising before an initial public offering, according to people with knowledge of the matter.
+EAT Just Inc, a startup that makes plant-based eggs, is seeking funding in what may be its last capital raising before an initial public offering, said people with knowledge of the matter.

 The Just Egg maker is working with an adviser to raise at least US$200 million in a transaction that may value the company at US$2 billion or more, said one of the people, who requested anonymity because the talks are private.
-Terms haven't been finalised.
+Terms have not been finalised.

 Eat Just, last valued at US$1.2 billion, has raised more than US$300 million in funding from investors including Khosla Ventures.

-As of August, the company had sold the equivalent of more than 50 million eggs, its website shows, up from roughly 40 million cited in a Bloomberg Businessweek feature published in June.
+As at August, the company had sold the equivalent of more than 50 million eggs, its website shows, up from roughly 40 million cited in a Bloomberg Businessweek feature published in June.

+Eat Just is led by co-founder and chief executive officer Josh Tetrick.

-Eat Just said this week that it plans to build and operate its first plant protein facility in Singapore, with investment from a group led by Proterra Investment Partners Asia.
+Eat Just said this week that it plans to build and operate its first plant protein facility in Singapore, with investment from a group led by Proterra Investment Partners Asia Pte.

 Plant-based food companies are benefiting from changing consumer habits as institutional investors seek to make bets on companies that satisfy environmental, social and governance targets.

-Beyond Meat Inc shares have more than doubled this year, and Tattooed Chef Inc, a maker of plant-based foods that went public through a SPAC merger, has gained about 88 per cent.
+Beyond Meat Inc shares have more than doubled this year; and Tattooed Chef Inc, a maker of plant-based foods that went public through a special purpose acquisition company merger, has gained about 88 per cent.
+BLOOMBERG

 BT is now on Telegram!